INNOVATION DRIVES US.

 When the vehicle goes through the paint shop, there are dozens of holes on the underbody that allows the paint fluids to escape during the e-coat/phosphate bath.
 Prior to going to through the assembly process the holes are plugged in, much of the process is performed by ABB robots.

-When the car enters the cell, the robot takes a vision picture of each hole that it’s programmed to plug.
+When the vehicle enters the cell, the robot takes a vision picture of each hole that it’s programmed to plug.
 The robot checks for the roundness of the hole and makes sure the plug is going into the correct hole.
 It installs the plug, then takes another picture to ensure the plug has been installed correctly.
 The robots install between 80 and 95 percent of the 75 holes on every vehicle.